OHDSI/Vocabulary-v5.0/GGR/readme.md

 Prerequisites:
 - Schema DevV5 with copies of tables concept, drug_strength, concept_relationship and concept_synonym from ProdV5, fully indexed.
-- Preferrable: r_to_c_all table with legacy attribute mappings, found in this directory.

 1. Run create_source_tables.sql and additional_DDL.sql
 2. Download GGR file